darkcom109/Maniac/README.md

 # Maniac

-The Social Media Website for Insulting People
+The Social Media Website for Roasting People Creatively.
 This project was built using Django, I previously built website applications using Flask and upgraded to Django for organisation and scaling purposes

 ---